LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part5.md

 ## Presenting the result

-The output of `read_digits` is three 9&times;9 matrices: grid, centres and probabilities.
+The output of `extract_digits_from_grid` is three 9&times;9 matrices: `grid`, `centres` and `confidences`.
-The grid has the numbers, the centres has the co-ordinates of the centres of the bounding boxes in the warped image, and the probabilities has the maximum probability.
+The `grid` has the labels, the `centres` has the co-ordinates of the centres of the bounding boxes in the warped image, and the `confidences` the probability of the estimated labels.
 The latter are zero if no prediction was made.

 Drawing text over the original numbers is easy if we use Plots.jl.
 We will need the `perspective_transform` function from [part 3][digit_extraction] to unwarp the centres back to their positions in the original image.
 {% highlight julia %}